Professional Positions

 • Provide direct support to department staff for projects & initiatives focused on student recruitment & outreach efforts; student engagement, program design/planning, staff training, and facilities planning.

-• Provide intermediate-level professional and administrative services for daily department operations and objectives under supervision of department professional staff.
+• Provide professional and administrative services for daily department operations and objectives under supervision of department professional staff.

 • Participate in the planning and implementation of programmatic initiatives relative to academic advising, financial aid & scholarship guidance, and student support services to prospective, new, and current undergraduate students.